leomaralha/tellus-game-name/interview-questions.md

 What do you give more value?
 TDD first, or can I model my Domain entities and THEN write tests?

 Question about Tellus Digital and WillowTree

+Fuel AI is solving what kind of problem of the final users?
+I know the infra is hosted on GCP, What kind of resources do you guys use?
+Do you guys train your models by yourself?
+If so what kind of training are you guys using?
+Or there is no single answer that satisfies this question?
+Could I use Fuel Ai if I want?